kunstmusik/blue-manual/docs/users/reference/instruments/blueSynthBuilder.md

 It has been my experience that most Csound instruments tend to be limited in user configurability of parameters than commercial synthesizer counterparts.
 It is my belief that a large part of that is due to the text-based nature of instruments.
-I\'ve found that:
+I've found that:

 -   Modular instruments are easier to express connections of modules via text or code rather than visual paradigms (patch cables, line